ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides.md

 # Tools and IDEs

-Ballerina provides several tools to help you create, document, and test your code.
+Ballerina provides several tools to help you create, document and test your code.

 These tools include the following.